Ricardicus/lsystem/README.md

 I learned about L systems via this blog post: https://gpfault.net/posts/generating-trees.txt.html

-Further reading can be found here: http://algorithmicbotany.org/papers/#abop

-( A wonderful website dedicated to The Algorithmic Beauty of Plants )
+Further reading can be found here, on a wonderful website dedicated to The Algorithmic Beauty of Plants: http://algorithmicbotany.org/papers/#abop